LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 ### 5.6.
 Merge Entities
 {: #merge-entity}

-Two or more entities that have been merged into one new entity _SHOULD_{:.strong-term} have an [Entity Change Notification](#entity-change-notification) with the _type_{:.term} `Merge`.
+Two or more entities that have been merged into one new entity _SHOULD_{:.strong-term} have an [Entity Change Activity](#entity-change-activity) with the _type_{:.term} `Merge`.
 The `Merge` activity _MUST_{:.strong-term} be implemented using the `orderedItems` property with a sequence of activities that implement the merge.
 This typically involves a `Create` activity for a new entity created by the merge, and deprecation of the original entities that were merged through `Deprecate` activities.

-EXAMPLE Entity Change Notification for Merge
+EXAMPLE Entity Change Activity for Merge

 ```json-doc
 {